 Internet of things (IoT) and smart cities and communities

 Study Group 20 is responsible for studies relating to Internet of things (IoT) and its applications, and smart cities and communities (SC&C).
-This includes studies relating to big data aspects of IoT and SC&C, e-services and smart services for SC&C and digital transformation relevant IoT and SC&C aspects.
+This includes studies relating to big data aspects of IoT and SC&C, digital services for SC&C and digital transformation relevant IoT and SC&C aspects.

 Lead ITU-T study groups in specific areas of study